tadazly/xlsx-fbs/README.en.md

 ### Property Sheet Notes

 - Column order defines field order.
 Don’t mess with it.
+- Field names can’t be keywords, and can’t start with `add`.
 - Add new fields only at the bottom.
 - Deprecated fields?
 Mark with `deprecated`, don’t delete.
 - Renamed a field?
 Update your code.